mljar/bloxs/README.md

 # Bloxs

 Bloxs is a simple python package that helps you display information in an attractive way (formed in blocks).
+Perfect for building dashboards, reports and apps in the notebook.

 It works with: Jupyter Notebook, Google Colab, Deepnote, Kaggle Notebook, [Mercury](https://github.com/mljar/mercury).